Meet Our Leadership

 Executive Board

-Emily works at 84.51 as a Loyalty Strategy & Activation Senior Consultant for the Kroger lines of business.
+Emily works at P&G as a Lead Media Planner for Home Care.
 Emily first went to Kabingo in 2010 on the first mission trip led by her parents.
 She has supported the Hope for Kabingo communications team since then.
 She was fortunate to travel back to Kabingo in 2020 and was amazed at all of the progress that has been made in the village.

 Treasurer